EconPapers

 Employer health benefits and insurance expansions: Hawaii's experience

-Tom Buchmueller, John Enrico DiNardo and Rob Valletta
+John DiNardo and

-FRBSF Economic Letter, 2009, issue Jun 29
+FRBSF Economic Letter, 2009, issue jun29

-Abstract: As policies are proposed to expand health insurance coverage in the United States, it is useful to focus on the experience of Hawaii, where employers are required to offer such insurance to their full-time employees.
-Our findings suggest that Hawaii’s law has substantially increased health insurance coverage in the state, although the impact has been partially offset by employers' increased reliance on the exempt class of employees who work fewer than 20 hours per week.
+As policies are proposed to expand health insurance coverage in the United States, it is useful to focus on the experience of Hawaii, where employers are required to offer such insurance to their full-time employees.
+Our findings suggest that Hawaii?s law has substantially increased health insurance coverage in the state, although the impact has been partially offset by employers' increased reliance on the exempt class of employees who work fewer than 20 hours per week.

 Date: 2009